 Which products should I enter for review?

-Bear in mind that Platter’s goal is to provide its readers with ratings and descriptions of products and vintages that will be available during the currency of the new edition (November 2021 to November 2022).
-It makes no sense therefore to enter products which will come onto the market only several years in the future or, conversely, products long sold out ex cellar and no longer readily available in the trade.
+Bear in mind that Platter’s goal is to provide its readers with ratings and descriptions of products and vintages that will be available during the currency of the new edition (November 2022 to November 2023).
+It makes no sense therefore to enter products which will come onto the market only several years in the future or, conversely, products long sold out ex cellar or no longer readily available in the trade.
 Refer to the Expected Products spreadsheet for the products and vintages we are expecting to receive this edition.

 May I enter more than one vintage of a product?